gdocking/gdock/README.md

 ## tl:dr

 ### Web server
-Its easier to run via its server!
-Check it out at [gdock.org](https://gdock.org/)
+~Its easier to run via its server!
+Check it out at [gdock.org](https://gdock.org/)~ Sorry, I had to take down the server.
+These things are not free, you know 😔

 ### Installation
 ```bash